juneb125/.dotfiles/.config/nvim/README.md

     * [`rust-plugins`](https://github.com/rust-lang/rust.vim) &mdash; provides Rust file detection, syntax highlighting, formatting, and more

 ## To-do's
-- [ ] find plugin that auto-completes parentheses, braces, etc.
+- [x] find plugin that auto-completes parentheses, braces, etc.
 - [ ] change some plugins to lazy load (b/c they really don't need to all load at once)
 - [ ] format README.md better
+- [ ] find a good LSP for `.md` files
+- [ ] find a good in-terminal renderer for Markdown documents

 [Back to top](#my-neovim-config)